1969 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1969-D Dime Value

-Production at Denver resulted in over 563 million dimes in 1969, making this a readily available coin in lower grades.
-However, locating them in the highest mint state grades becomes considerably more difficult.
+Production at Denver resulted in over 563 million dimes in 1969, making this the most common 1969 issue in lower grades.
+However, locating examples in the highest mint state grades becomes considerably harder than the mintage suggests.

-Full Bands designation adds substantial value to this issue.
-An MS67 with Full Bands sold for $999 in July 2018, with only seven examples known at this grade level.
+Full Bands (FB) designation adds substantial value to this issue.
+An MS67 with Full Bands sold for $999 in July 2018, with only seven examples known at that grade level.
 The scarcity of well-struck torch details makes these particularly appealing to quality-focused collectors.

 1969-D Dime Price/Grade Chart